JonSecOps/JonSecOps/README.md

 I'm a cybersecurity professional driven by curiosity and always seeking new projects and challenges to further develop my expertise in areas such as SOC operations, threat detection, incident response, and digital forensics.
 I enjoy applying hands-on skills to real-world scenarios, building labs, and exploring emerging threats to strengthen defensive strategies.
 My goal is to contribute to securing systems, conduct cyber investigations, and continuously expand my expertise while sharing knowledge and advancing within the cybersecurity field.

 - 🔭 I’m currently working on obtaining the Practical SOC Analyst Associate Certification from TCM Security.
-- 🌱 I’m currently enrolled in the TCM Security SOC Analyst course.
+- 🌱 I’m currently recertifying my GIAC certifications and obtaining current knowledge in incident response and digital forensics.
 - 👯 I’m looking to collaborate on new cybersecurity projects.
 - 🤔 I’m looking for help with furthering my network and collaborating with others in cybersecurity.
 - 📫 How to reach me: jonmcbride15@gmail.com or via [LinkedIn](https://www.linkedin.com/in/jmcbride7634/)